Not all EV charging networks are created equally.

 With data collection and analysis through Kempower ChargEye, operators can obtain information from charging sessions that can help strengthen their charging network.

 When an EV connects to a charger, it relays important data to the Kempower ChargEye system such as car model, it’s charging curve, and vehicle limits.
-This data collected in Kempower ChargEye can also uncover patterns that may point to a recurring problem with a certain vehicle model, for example.
-Data like this helps both Kempower and OEMs (original equipment manufacturers) fix common issues and increase the availability of charging networks for different vehicles.
+The data from Kempower ChargEye can reveal patterns that may indicate a recurring issue with a specific vehicle model.
+Data helps both Kempower and OEMs (original equipment manufacturers) fix common issues and increase the availability of charging networks for different vehicles.
 Analyzing data in Kempower ChargEye could also inspire you to rethink how to instruct EV drivers to charge to assure the best charging experience.

 Kempower ChargEye also helps operators make informed business decisions based on data collected from charging sessions.
 With ChargEye, operators can see how charging power is utilized and performing across different locations.
 This will help business leaders make wise choices when it comes to investing in expansion and deciding which locations have the best return.